-- 6 pieces of traditional tofu, cut to small cubes
+- 6 pieces of traditional tofu, cut into small cubes

 - 100g of mince (chicken, pork or beef)

-- 1-2 tsp. of chili soy bean paste (or to taste)
+- Chilli soy bean paste (1-2 tsp or to taste)

-- sliced green shallot (scallion) & chili (seeds removed), to garnish
+- Sliced green shallot (scallion) & chilli (seeds removed) to garnish

-- Bring a frying pan to medium-high heat, add the cooking oil, onion and chili soy bean paste, sauté until aromatic; and mince, stir fry briefly until the mince is nearly cooked
+- Bring a frying pan to medium-high heat, add the cooking oil, onion and chilli soy bean paste; sauté until aromatic; and mince, stir fry briefly until the mince is nearly cooked

 - Add tofu cubes, toss gently; add oyster sauce, toss gently; turn the heat to medium and put a lid on; cook until the tofu is hot (about 2-3 minutes)

 - Add the corn flour mixture (this will make the sauce thicker), toss gently

 - Transfer the tofu to a serving plate, garnish with shallot and chilli

 My father’s story of a bowl of Sichuan tofu with 2 spoonfuls of cooking oil

 The province of Sichuan in China is famous for its spicy food.
 One of their famous dishes is the ‘mapo tofu’, translated as the ‘pockmarked grandma’s bean curd’.